Best Price Promise

 Frankfurt (Main) Central Station to Aschaffenburg Main Station train times

-Find complete train schedules from Frankfurt (Main) Central Station to Aschaffenburg Main Station, highlighting the fastest travel time of 28m.
-With 3 daily departures, the first train departs at 10:54 and the last at 11:54.
-Get real-time updates on Trenitalia and Italo train times, prices, delays, and cancellations to ensure a seamless journey.
+Explore comprehensive train schedules from Frankfurt (Main) Central Station to Aschaffenburg Main Station, featuring the fastest travel time of 28m.
+With 3 daily departures, catch the first train at 17:14 and the last one at 18:21.
+Stay updated with real-time information on Trenitalia and Italo train times, prices, delays, and cancellations to ensure a hassle-free journey.

 Frankfurt (Main) Central Station to Aschaffenburg Main Station train journey information